 The Vizio OLED has an incredible design and looks nicer than the LED Vizios we've tested.
 The main frame is made out of smooth, matte metal, while there's plastic on the back.
 There's cable management through the stand and panels in the back, and they hide all cables.
 The stand looks good and raises the TV more than most other stands, so it's good for taller soundbars but you may need more vertical space.

 The stand is designed to hold the Vizio Elevate soundbar, and even though you can put any soundbar on it, it may not fit perfectly.
-If you wall-mount the TV and wish to keep the stand to hold the soundbar, you have to also keep the back part of the stand, meaning the TV won't sit flush against a wall.
 Also, because of the way it's elevated you need more vertical space than most TVs of its size.
+If you wall-mount the TV, you can keep the front part of the stand to hold the soundbar and remove the back part, so that the TV sits flush against a will.